 Harry Edelson, CFA, CCP, CDP

 Considered by many a legend in both the technology and financial industries, and the dean of venture capitalists on the East Coast, Harry has accomplished a great deal with limited resources.
 Throughout his career, Harry has been known for his energy and outsized results; partly due to the highly honed skills that Harry developed in mnemonics, speed-reading and speed math.
 Without a supporting team, Harry was named an All Star Security Analyst by Institutional Investor magazine and was the most quoted analyst on Wall Street for a decade.
 Harry left Wall Street when the CEOs of ten of the world’s largest multinational corporations (AT&T, Viacom, 3M, Ford Motor, Cincinnati Bell, Colgate-Palmolive, Reed Elsevier, Imation, Asea Brown Boveri and UPS) each in a different business, entrusted him with corporate rather than pension money to manage a series of four strategic venture capital funds.
 Two additional prominent limited partners were Harbourvest and Wellcome Trust which entered the partnerships through secondary purchases.
 Harry worked closely with the top management of his corporate partners providing strategic assistance, consulting advice and contacts.
 Other venture capital funds managing equal sums often had four times the personnel and expenses of the Edelson Technology Partner funds (ETP).
-By way of contrast, Harry, with a tight staff of only five, was able to voluntarily return to the limited partners 30% of management fees annually.
+By way of contrast, Harry, with a tight staff of only four, was able to voluntarily return to the limited partners 30% of management fees annually.

 His venture capital performance over a 20-year span was rated number one of all venture capital firms in the Eastern United States by two of the four leading auditing firms.
 The annual return (IRR) for his funds averaged 27%, even through disastrous stock market declines.
-The Edelson Technology Partner funds were the first venture capital investor in eleven early stage companies that grew to have market capitalizations of more than $1 billion and up to $100 billion.
+The Edelson Technology Partner funds were the first venture capital investor in eleven early stage companies that grew to have market capitalizations of more than $1 billion and up to $140 billion.
 This was accomplished in part by Harry’s instigation and support of numerous M&A transactions.
-Harry has served on over 150 boards, 12 as chairman.
+Harry has served on over 175 boards, 12 as chairman.